tomjoht/learnapidoc/_docs/resources/docapis_klout_example.md

 categories:
 - api-doc
 course: "Documenting REST APIs"
-weight: 6.3
+weight: 13.4
 sidebar: docapis
-section: otherapis
+section: resources
-path1: /otherapis.html
+path1: /resources.html
 ---

 Use the Klout API to get your Klout score and a list of your influencers and influencees.